nest/nest-simulator/doc/userdoc/guides/spatially_structured_networks.rst

 To add a mask, a subclass of ``nest::Mask<D>`` must be defined, where ``D`` is the dimension (2 or 3).
 In this case we will define a 2-dimensional elliptic mask by creating a class called ``EllipticMask``.

-Note that elliptical masks are already part of NEST see
-Sec. \ :ref:`3.3 <sec:conn_masks>`.
-That elliptical mask is defined in a different way than what we will do here though, so this can still be used as an introductory example.
+Please note that elliptical masks are already part of NEST (see :ref:`sec:conn_masks`).
+However, that elliptical mask is defined in a different way than what we will do here though, so this can still be used as an introductory example.
 First, we must include the header files for the ``Mask`` parent class: